 10. Decorate your glazing and mirrors

 When I was a kid, I was crazy for the snow spray – not so much now.
 But if you’re still a kid at heart, embrace it.
-You can even get stencil kits like this one to shape your snow spray.

 11. Get a festive door mat